Fisboll/Four-in-a-Row/README.md

 ## **Credits**
 ### **Honorable mentions**
 ​
-* One of the helps I took mostly was this Youtube Video [Youtube](https://www.youtube.com/watch?v=LRz6r8Q-Jvk&ab_channel=CodingWithMike)
+* One of the helps I took mostly was this Youtube Video from [CodingwithMike](https://www.youtube.com/watch?v=LRz6r8Q-Jvk&ab_channel=CodingWithMike)
 * Second was my mentor Richard that helped me with inputs and fixing some minor bugs I couldn't figure out myself.